Want to attend AUArts but don’t quite meet our academic or English requirements? Artstream could be the choice for you.

 Artstream Certificate Program

-The Artstream Certificate Program is a collaborative program between Alberta University of the Arts (AUArts) and Bow Valley College (BVC).
-It is designed to provide a bridge to an art and design education for applicants who do not meet AUArts’ academic and/or English proficiency requirements for First Year Undergraduate Studies, but who demonstrate satisfactory levels of art portfolio achievement.
+The Artstream Certificate Program is a university transition program designed to provide a bridge to an art and design education for applicants who do not meet AUArts’ academic and/or English proficiency requirements for First-Year Undergraduate Studies, but who demonstrate satisfactory levels of art portfolio achievement.

 - Bridging of specific academic skills to a post-secondary level;